duanev/ping-python/README.md

 ping-python
 ===========

-A pure minimal python example - bounce ICMP identify packets off remote hosts
+A minimal ping example

 requires: python2
 tested on: Arch Linux (as of feb 2014)

+ping.py	            - the PingService class